kris701/EzUI/README.md

 This is a simple project to make some reusable Taiga UI 5 controls.
 It is available on NPM, under the name `@kris701/ez-ui`.

+You can view the demo under the [github pages](https://kris701.github.io/EzUI/) for this repo.

-You can run the demo UI by doing the following:
+You can run the demo UI locally by doing the following:

 ```
 npm i